-This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of Agriculture (the department).
+This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of Agriculture, Water and the Environment (the department).
+The department is responsible for delivering water recovery programs and projects under the Murray-Darling Basin Plan (the Basin Plan) and has policy and program responsibility for all rounds of this program.